CiscoDevNet/webex-meetings-python-samples/README.md

 The concepts and techniques shown can be extended to enable automated management of Webex Meetings features

+Also included is a Postman collection covering the requests used in the sample.

 ## Getting started

 * Install Python 2.7 or 3.7